DonnaThompson7/Social-Network-API/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## **Description**
   This API is for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 This API uses MongoDB, which is a popular choice for many social networks due to its speed with large amounts of data and flexibility with unstructured data.
 Users have a real-time count of friends, and thoughts have a count of reactions.
-When selecting data, the created date is formatted for readability.
+When selecting data, the createdAt date is formatted for readability.

   ## **Table of Contents:**
   * [Technology Used](#technology-used)